MikeMcGrain/digital_clock_app/README.md

 ## Summary

-While I wrote code quickly, I really enjoy making it as lean as possible.
+While I was able to write this quickly, I really enjoy making it as lean as possible.
 I also added a button that toggles the time format between 12-hour and 24-hour formats.

 ## Author